Francesco149/loli-overlay/README.md

   horrible it doesn't work out of the box - some CMake files even ignore CXX flags and complain they want c++14.
 * Bypass gyp and builds everything with CMake.
+* Use system Qt instead of building telegram's custom Qt.

 Example ```/etc/portage/savedconfig/net-im/telegram-desktop-*```
 that overrides the fonts with pixel-perfect ones that work well